dfe-analytical-services/dfeR/README.md

 ## Contributing

-Ideas for dfeR should first be raised as a [github issue](https://github.com/dfe-analytical-services/dfeR) after which anyone is free to write the code and create a pull request for review.
+Ideas for dfeR should first be raised as a [GitHub issue](https://github.com/dfe-analytical-services/dfeR) after which anyone is free to write the code and create a pull request for review.

 When contributing to dfeR you should work on a new branch and, where applicable, you will be asked to:

 1. Follow code standards
 2. Write relevant package documentation
 3. Write appropriate tests

-Your pull request should then be reviewed and approved by at least one other person before it can be merged.
+Your pull request should then be reviewed and approved by at least one admin user before it can be merged.

-Once your changes have been merged they should appear almost immediately, though users will need to reinstall the package locally to see them.
+Once your changes have been merged they should appear almost immediately, though users will need to re-install the package locally to see them.

+---

+## Code of Conduct

+Please note that the dfeR project is released with a [Contributor Code of Conduct](https://dfe-analytical-services.github.io/dfeR/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.